SapientNitroLA/scaffolding-tool/documentation/overview.md

 # Guidelines

 - Frictionless: Is this the easiest way to scaffold a project?
 Is this the best way for both large and small projects?
+Can the developer easily add new features?
 - DRY: Does the approach cause duplicated effort?
-- Useful: Is scaffolding useful to the developer?
-- Evergreen: Does the approach require unrelated effort to just to stay up to date?
+- Senior Associate skill level
+- Am I reliable?

 # Requirements

-- Build a default project with one command
-- Customize a project by using config file
-- Add additional features/update project by use of a generator?
-- Save/share configuration files.
-Tags?

-## Default site

-- .editorconfig
-- .gitattributes
-- .gitignore
-- .htaccess
-- .jshintrc
-- components
-    - example
-        - index.html
-- docs
-- grunt
-    - config-clean.js
-    - config-compress.js
-    - config-copy.js
-    - config-githooks.js
-    - config-jshint.js
-    - config-less.js
-    - config-requirejs.js
-    - config-uglify.js
-    - config-watch.js
-- Gruntfile.js
-- index.html
-- library
-    - images
-    - js
-        - config
-            - global-config
-            - namespace.js
-            - require-config.js
-            - services-config.js
-        - mediators
-            - boilerplate.js
-            - common.js
-            - home.js
-        - modules
-            - global-vps.js
-            - no-conflict.js
-            - polyfill.js
-            - pubsub.js
-        - vendor
-            - jquery.js
-            - lodash.js
-            - Modernizr.js
-            - picturefill.js
-            - require.js
-            - viewport.js
-    - less
-        - config
-            - index.less
-            - mixins.less
-            - variables.less
-        - home
-            - index.less
-            - default.less
-            - mixins.less
-            - variables.less
-- package.json
-- pageComponents
-    - baseLayoutPage
-        - apache-vars.html        - document-header.html        - global-scripts-footer.html        - global-scripts-head.html        - global-styles.html    - boilerplate
-        - footer-assets.html        - head-assets.html        - index.html    - home
-        - footer-assets.html        - head-assets.html        - index.html- README.md
-- resources
-    - env
-        - .htaccess
-        - apache-info.html
-        - index.html
-        - lib
-            - main.css
-        - php-info.php
-    - flagged
-        - functions.php
-        - index.php
-    - plan
-        - index.html
-    - responsive
-        - index.html
-- services
-    - .htaccess
-    - composer.json
-    - composer.lock
-    - index.php
-    - README.md
-    - vendor
+- Build a default buildable project with a single CLI command
+- Customize scaffolded project by using config file
+- Add additional features/update project by use of a generator
+    - Scaffold out Angular
+    - custom modules (js/css/html)
+    - Add/remove services
+- Add sugarcoat
+- Include deployment project
+- Include testing framework

+# Additional features?

+- Save/share configuration files (tags)

 ## Configuration